|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This unusual and seasonally right holiday salad recipe features a dressing made with fig balsamic vinegar.
-Flavored vinegar is enjoying a moment—balsamic being the most popular—and makes simple salads unique and interesting.
+This unusual and seasonally appropriate holiday salad recipe features a dressing made with fig balsamic vinegar.
+Flavored vinegar is enjoying a moment—balsamic being the most popular—and makes otherwise simple salads unique and interesting.
 This recipe comes courtesy of the website JD Gourmet.

 Figs for Cranberries

 If desired, substitute dried figs for the cranberries to enhance the dressing.
 Fresh figs from California are seasonal from June through September.
 Dried figs are available all year-round but are often used during the winter holidays.
 Dried figs are deliciously sweet, soft, and sticky, but all that comes with a price: They contain 371 calories in a cup and 95 grams of carbohydrate.
 No wonder they are thought of as a holiday treat.
 The good news: 15 of those grams count as fiber.

 - With braised meats to add a rich and deep flavor note

 - As part of a shrub for a cocktail—a fruit syrup that is made with fresh fruit, vinegar, and sugar and mixed with your alcoholic beverage of choice.

 1/4 cup extra-virgin olive oil